smoldata/smol-slowtv/README.md

 ## Prepare Raspbian SD Card

 * Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
-* Plug in the SD Card
+* Plug in the SD card
 * Open the terminal and type `df`

 You should see a list of mounted filesystems, and you need to figure out which one is the SD card.
 It will probably be last in the list, and will likely be called something like `NO NAME`.
 The left-most column will say which device number the SD card has.
 Look for something like `/dev/disk2`.